-I have been contacted by a number of constituents as part of a 38 Degrees campaign regarding the impact of Brexit on NHS staffing.
+I have been contacted by a number of constituents as part of a 38 Degrees campaign regarding the impact of Brexit and immigration rules on NHS staffing.

 I have to say, first of all, that I very much share many people’s concerns over this.
 Back in July 2016 after the EU referendum, I raised concerns in Parliament that the Government had so far refused to guarantee the rights of EU citizens to remain in the UK following the decision to leave the European Union, attacking the despicable suggestion that EU migrants should be used as a bargaining pawn in negotiations with the EU.